Browse by Medical Category

 David M. Langenau, PhD

-II.
-Uncovering self-renewal programs in T-cell acute lymphoblastic leukemia
+The First Subspecialized Pathology Service Uncovering progression=associated driver mutations in T-cell acute lymphoblastic leukemia

 Read more about the Langenau Lab from the Center for Cancer Research Annual Report and the Pathology Basic Science Research Brochure.